KenBigelow/UBC-Spack-Workshop/index.rst

 Spack Install Scripts
 -----------------

-Lets look at 2 different ways that we use scripts to work with spack.
-1 with yaml scripts to setup for container environments and the other for large complicated installs with the need to replicate easily.
+Let's look at a way that we use scripts to work with spack for large complicated installs with the need to replicate easily.

-Step 1 yaml files

 .. code-block:: console